kamleshray/CICD_PCF_Spring_Boot_With_JWT_Security/README.md

-Add your PCF credentials in to Jenkins while creating JOb
+Add your PCF credentials in to Jenkins while creating Pipeline Job